ckrez/it358-chn/docs/exploring_cif.md

 Now you can search for the entry you generated earlier, looking for your provider name with the following command.
 Be sure to substitute your group number in the provider field.
 For instance, if you're group number was 50:

+**NOTE: All indicators should be treated as malicious.
+Handle with care (i.e. don't click / visit URLs)**

 ```bash
 cif --tags honeypot --itype ipv4 --provider group-50
 ```